bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"message","content":"message to send","id":"unique message ID","from":"user name"}

+To send a private message, add the "to" attribute:

+    {"type":"message","content":"message to send","id":"unique message ID","to":"someone"}

+The server will send the message to the user in the room matching the name in to:

+    {"type":"message","content":"message to send","id":"unique message ID","from":"user name","private":true}

 ## Presence
-When a client connects to a room, the following message will be sent to all online members of the room (excluding the new user):
+When a client connects to a room, the following message will be sent to all online members of the room:

     {"type":"join","user":"user name"}

+Members of the room must reply with the follow message stating their presence:

+    {"type":"present","to":"new user name"}

+The server will send this message to the new user:

+    {"type":"present","user":"sender name"}

-When a client close connection to a room, the following message will be sent to all online members of the room (excluding the new user):
+When a client close connection to a room, the server sends the following message to all online members of the room:

     {"type":"leave","user":"user name"}